porres/completion-plugin/README.md

 #### Extra keywords

 You can define useful stuff in any .txt inside the folder *custom_completions*.
-I've already added some useful keywords like "anything", "adddollar", etc and even some constants like Pi and the golden ratio.
+There are some examples like "anything", "adddollar", etc and also some constants like Pi and the golden ratio.

 ### Settings